ipld/ipld/schemas/authoring-guide.md

 }
 ```

-This `envelope` representation strategy requires the options `discriminantKey` and `contentKey`.
+This `envelope` representation strategy requires the parameters `discriminantKey` and `contentKey`.
 The `discriminantKey` tells the Schema the key of the discriminator value, while the discriminator values are listed next to the types of the Union (in this case, the same values as for the `keyed` Union).

 #### Inline